enebular/docs/en/InfoMotion/InfoMotionTool.md

 The default graph is `DataLogger` InfoMotion.
 `Data Logger` simply logs data to the screen.

-Here are avaiable templates that can be pre-made.
+Here are available templates that are be pre-made.

 ```
 eit create myfirstgraph -t barchart